sakjain92/Fractional-GPUs/README.md

 smaller independent partitions, each completely isolated from the other.

 Currently we support only Nvidia's GPU and CUDA.
 Due to hardware limitations, applications require modifications to use this functionality.
+Only one GPU is supported currently.

 ## Lanuguages Supported
 * C++